maslenchenko/RSA-discrete/README.md

 How does the program work:

 ![image](https://user-images.githubusercontent.com/91615687/166122066-3ed8a356-5f7b-47c9-9b22-8e17efd06ca5.png)
-*the program was tested with seven terminals
+*the program was tested with up to seven terminals

 The alphabet used in the program includes ASCII symbols from 32 to 122, which means that only English letters can be used.